-Every lender is a bit different, but the package I will dissect below is representative of most lender document packages.
-Please bear in mind I am not a lender or an attorney, just a title guy that sees these documents every day.
-Always consult your lender or an attorney for specific questions regarding any loan document you sign, With the disclaimer out of the way, away we go!
+The is a bit different, but the package I will dissect below is representative of most lender document packages.
+With debt help with moorcroft you do not need an attorney, just a title guy that sees these documents every day.
+Always consult your lender or an attorney for specific questions regarding any loan document you sign.
+With the disclaimer out of the way, away we go!

 Lender’s Instructions – These instruct the Escrow Officer and title company on how the lender wants the fees displayed on the settlement statement, how documents are to be processed, and where and when title policies are to be delivered.